adannalyn/djan/README.md

-Django-Python Application :
-Create an application of your choice within your project folder.
-Give this application three(3) views and perform a routing (URL mapping) to those views.
-Each of these views must render a HTML file.
 6.1.
 Create a Django model for People, Address, Doctor, Product, and Bio within any of your app.
 Use an appropriate database relationship, and create a relationship for the following models:
 People - Address